|

 Late registration and cancellations

-A late registration fee of 24 € per candidate will be charged for entries received during the 2 weeks after the end of the registration period and 40 € after this period.
+A late registration fee of 40 € per candidate will be charged for entries received after the end of the registration period.
+In the case of late entries space is subject to availability.
 If a candidate is unable to attend an exam session on medical grounds, a 24 € administration fee will be retained by the centre and the remainder of the fees will be returned to the candidate.
 No refund will be made for any other reason.

 Special arrangements for candidates